-Not at all.
-People who ask for help are doing a brave thing.
+Couples who seek professional help are reaffirming their love and commitment to each other.
 All of us, no matter how strong we are, need help now and then.
 The strengths you’ve used in the past may not be sufficient to solve the problems you’re currently facing.
 Sometimes, the issues we’re up against are so overwhelming we can’t access our greatest strengths.
-I can help you tap your own inner resources in specific ways that will empower you to tackle your current challenges head-on and make real progress.
+I can help both of you tap your own inner resources in specific ways that will empower you to tackle your current challenges head-on and make real progress as a team.

-Friends and family can provide love and support, but a trained therapist knows how to help you gain a wider vision of your life – and the ability to help you build specific strengths to address the issues that are holding you back.
+Friends and family can provide love and support, but a trained therapist knows how to help you gain a wider vision of your life together – and the ability to help you build specific strengths to address the issues that are holding you back as a couple.

 When you work with me, I will listen to you without judgment or expectations.
-I will also teach you how to listen to yourself.
+I will also teach you how to listen to yourselves and each other.
 Everything you say will be kept confidential; you will never have to worry that your innermost thoughts will be shared with others.
 You will be in a safe space where you can speak your truth without fear of shocking or hurting anyone.
-As you gain understanding of the patterns within your life, we will work on practical strategies for change.
+As you gain understanding of the patterns within the life you share, we will work on practical strategies for change.

 How does therapy work?
-What am I expected to do?
+What are we expected to do?

 That’s not a question I can answer here.
-You are a unique individual with your own life story.
+You are a unique couple, each with your own life stories.
 We need to determine where you are right now and where you want to go.
-The length of time you need to accomplish your goals will depend on the challenges you are facing, the resources available to you and your desire for personal growth.
+The length of time you need to accomplish your goals will depend on the challenges you are facing, the resources available to you and your desire for personal and mutual growth.
 My role is to help you work steadily toward the changes you want to see.

-I want to get as much as I can from therapy.
-How can I help?
+We want to get as much as we can from therapy.
+How can we do this?

 I’m so glad you are dedicated to your own health and progress.
-Being fully engaged in your own care is crucial for success.
-After all, we only see each other for one session each week.
-It’s the work you do outside of our sessions that will help you realize your goals.
+Being fully engaged is crucial for success.
+The work you do outside of our sessions will help you realize your goals.
 We will talk about this daily work when we meet and I will suggest ways you can keep the momentum going.

 If you are worried about your relationship and you would both like to work with me, I would begin by seeing you as a couple.
 At some point, we may agree that one of you should start individual sessions.
-However, I cannot serve as individual therapist for both you and your spouse or partner.
-This can compromise the safety and trust each partner feels in sharing thoughts and experiences with me.
+This would happen with the understanding that we will come back together again to apply what we have learned one-on-one to the work of healing your relationship.